 Lux attached her cable to Pippa and they headed back out, “Sorry to bother you,” she said as they left.

 I didn’t have a chance to reply as they marched through the wind back to Breccan’s ship.

 The rest of the day remained windy and it finally died down the next day, though there wasn’t much to do that day either.
 Tammy and Cashel spent all their time creating the proximate stone locator.
 Rei spent her free time laughing with Pippa, and Kiko spent all her time avoiding Breccan so she wouldn’t kill him.
 This left me with nothing much to do.

-I ended up exploring Breccan’s large ship.
+In my spare time I ended up exploring Breccan’s large ship.
 He could easily fit hundreds of people of different species on his ship which was almost filled with all his crewmembers.
 They all had a job they were working on and were busy most of the time, especially the mechanics of the ship.
 It was funny to see a little, redheaded, eccentric girl give orders to the other older mechanics, but even though she was young and small, they still treated her with the same respect they would give Breccan.
 Rei was usually with her because Pippa always made her laugh.